Particular/docs.particular.net/transports/rabbitmq/routing-topology.md

 snippet: rabbitmq-config-usedirectroutingtopology

+### Override default conventions

-Adjust the conventions for exchange name and routing key by using the overload:
+The conventions for exchange names and routing keys can be overriden by using the overload:

 snippet: rabbitmq-config-usedirectroutingtopologywithcustomconventions